zwigi9/Child_Mind_Institute-Multiclass-classification-AI-Model/README.md

 These experiences have strengthened our expertise in end-to-end machine learning workflows and problem-solving in competitive environments.

-## Competition Overview

-The goal of this competition is to analyze children’s physical activity data and predict their level of problematic internet usage.
-This initiative is critical in promoting early interventions that encourage healthier digital habits and prevent mental health issues such as anxiety and depression.

 # 📊🔍*Data Overview*
 ## Data Source